Board of Directors

 Kay received her Bachelors degree from the University of Portland and Masters of Social Work degree from Portland State University.
 In May 2012, she received an honorary doctoral degree from the University of Portland.
 She is a Board Member on the Oregon Community Foundation, Providence Health and Services, and University of Portland.

-Earl Hines, Vice Chair
+Carmen Gaston, Vice Chair

 John Hairston, Treasurer